Patient & Citizen Involvement

 INAHTA Position Statement on Patient Involvement in HTA (the who, what, when, how and why)

-Patient Involvement in HTA in Europe: A 360° Review of Stakeholder Experiences with Patient Involvement in HTA in Europe
+Experiences with Patient Involvement in HTA in Europe and resulting Good Practice Recommendations: A 360° Review of Stakeholder Experiences with Patient Involvement in HTA in Europe

 Health Equality Europe: A Guide to Understanding HTA for Patients and the Public: English | Spanish | Mandarin | Italian | Polish | Greek